ppc64le/gists-ai-inferencing/risk-predictor-workload-in-ocp/README.md

 Contributors
 ----------------------
-Thank you to all the contributors who contributed to this project: Revanth Atmakuri, Shadman Kaif, Theresa Xu.
+🎉🌟Thank you to all the contributors who contributed to this project: Revanth Atmakuri, Shadman Kaif, Theresa Xu.🎉🌟

 How-To
 ----------------------